Dull Hair Recipes and Tips

 General Dull Hair Tips

 If you’ve got long locks, stop washing away all the oils on your hair.
-Conditioner-washing is fine to do more often but isn’t really necessary unless you just want to.
+Try conditioner-washing instead!

 Some people are just born with less than lustrous hair.
 Your dull hair may be a result of your own DNA!
 To determine if your hair is truly dull or if it just needs a quick pick-me-up, look at your hair in natural sunlight.
 Do you see colors?